At Marsh Hill Nursery School we follow Birmingham City Council's Admissions Criteria

 All children in England get 570 free hours per year.
 It's usually taken as 15 hours a week for 38 weeks of the year.
 You can get it from the term after your child's third birthday.

 Extended free childcare - 30 hours for 3 and 4 year olds

 From September 2017 the government has committed to doubling the amount of free childcare from 15 to 30 hours a week for working parents of 3 and 4 year olds.

 Eligible working parents will be able to access the additional free childcare in Ofsted registered childminders, schools, nurseries and out of school club who have registered to provide Early Education Entitlement places with Birmingham City Council.

-Once you have registered you will be given a code which you will be required to bring to School for verification.
+Once you have registered for 30 Hour childcare, you will be given a code to bring into Nursery for verification.

-To register your child please complete an Application form either by downloading the form and emailing it to us or by calling in to school and completing the form.
+To register your child at our setting, please complete an application form either by downloading the form and emailing it to us or in person at the school office.

 If you would like more information or help with the registration form, please contact the office on 0121 464 3090.